I’m hoping that I might be able to change some minds here today.

 We work with people in their most frazzled, desperate moments, and it is challenging work.
 The reward is in the results; the smiles of those happy babies and the relief in the eyes of the parents who are feeling reinvigorated and re-energised about raising kids now that they’re getting enough sleep.

-My only other issue with the attachment parenting style outlined by Dr. Sears lies in the last of his seven rules.
+My only other issue with the attachment parenting style outlined by Dr. Sears lies in the last of his seven rules: Balance.

 “Wear your baby everywhere, breastfeed on demand, respond immediately to every whimper, sleep next to them, and hey, remember to take some time for yourself, because it’s all about balance.”